xtuml/otel2puml/docs/user/json_data_converter_HOWTO.md

 ## 1. Introduction
 This document is a guide to the configuration used to correctly parse JSON telemetry data and map it to the application schema used internally.
-The internal schema is detailed below for context:
+The internal schema is detailed below for context (see [Data Types](/docs/user/DataTypes.md) for more information):

 ```python
 class OTelEvent(NamedTuple):